CodeYourFuture/DocsV2/course-processes/before-the-course/student-interviews/interview-technical.md

 ### Taking feedback

-* Neutral - no opportunity for feedback arose
 * Took feedback well \(acknowledged and/or incorporated or rejected with reasoning\)
+* Took feedback with prompting
 * Took feedback poorly \(denial / no acknowledgement\)
 * I had no chance to assess this